 Have you been to Lebanon with or without kids?
 We are looking for more contributors to this category, can you help?
 Pop over and see our contributors page and find out how you can get involved in building our resource library for fellow visitors to Lebanon.

 Blogs & Social channels to follow

 Visit Lebanon – Official Government tourism site

 Our editor recommends Joe from Pub Crawl Beirut.
 An honest and reliable driver and tour guide able to take small private groups, including families.

 Do you have a driver or tour company to recommend that works great with families?

 The Lebanese have a deep history when it comes to literature – more to come in this section.

 Sorry, nothing in this category (yet!)
 Can you help recommend something?

 NB please check facts with the appropriate authorities before travelling.
-Information correct to best of our knowledge as at September 2018.
+Originally published in September 2018, last updated in April 2022.